Darvesh7/Loowatt---UK-GEN-2.0/README.md

  1. Terminal Block shifted slightly inwards.
  2. Added extra board support for M3 screws to fit-in.
- 3. Change the distance betwwen the front two mounting hole to 84mm.
+ 3. Change the distance between the front two mounting hole to 84mm.

  -----***Changes in PowerMotor PCB***-----